BlueAsuka/ChiPoGen/README.md

 - RTX 4070

 ## Setting up
 For this project, use `conda` to create a virtual environment for packages management.
 Run the following commands for the virtual environment setting up.
-Note that the project use `torch.amp` and pytorch version > 1.6 should be fine for running the mixture precision training and inference as mentioned in the [pytorch tutorial](https://pytorch.org/docs/stable/amp.html)
+Note that the project use `torch.amp` and pytorch version > 1.6 should be fine for running the mixture precision training and inference as mentioned in the [pytorch tutorial](https://pytorch.org/docs/stable/amp.html).
+Pytorch 2.0+ is encouraged since the AdamW optimizer can use the fused CUDA version which is typically faster than the for-loop, single-tensor implementation.

     conda create -n chipogen python=3.10
     conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia